sebjshaw/Deloton-Project/README.md

 ### Daily Report

 16:45 every day, daily report is generated and sent off to the Deloton CEO's email detailing main findings over the last 24 hours.
-Sent off as a HTML file that can be downloaded as a PDF from the S3 bucket named: 'three-m-deleton-report' Automated using Crontab
+Included in email as a link to index.html page which contains links to all historic daily reports.
+The index.html and daily reports are on an s3 bucket which acts as a host for the page.
+The most recent daily report is at the top.
+Automated using Crontab

 <img width="435" alt="daily_reportoooo" src="https://user-images.githubusercontent.com/115073814/217875230-8b640656-a526-4593-bcbc-29b06380c902.png">